Andrija Novakovich: Club

 Despite signing a letter of intent to play college soccer at Marquette University, Novakovich agreed to join English Championship side Reading in April 2014, signing for the club in June of the same year, the move being made easier due to Novakovich holding a British passport through his mother who was born in England of Serbian descent.

 On November 26, 2015, Novakovich joined National League side Cheltenham Town on loan until January 2, 2016.
-Novakovich returned to Reading on January 4, 2016 after Cheltenham Town didn't extend his loan deal.
+Novakovich returned to Reading on January 4, 2016, after Cheltenham Town didn't extend his loan deal.

 On July 2, 2017, Reading announced that Novakovich had signed a new two-year contract with the club, and that he would join Eerste Divisie side SC Telstar for the 2017–18 season.
 A year later, June 20, 2018, Novakovich signed a new two-year contract with Reading and moved to Fortuna Sittard on a season-long loan deal.

 On September 2, 2019, it was announced that Novakovich would leave Reading, with Frosinone paying an undisclosed fee for the player.
 Novakovich signed a contract with Frosinone lasting until 30 June 2022.

 On July 15, 2022, Novakovich moved to another Italian club Venezia on a four-year contract.
+On August 23, 2023, he was loaned to Lecco for the 2023–24 season.
+On July 23, 2024, Novakovich moved on a new loan to Bari, with an option to buy and a conditional obligation to buy.

+On August 21, 2025, Novakovich signed a two-season contract with Reggiana.